-AND STRATEGIES IN NURSING (5 credits /50 hrs)
+AND STRATEGIES IN NURSING

 This capstone courses focuses on the strategies that nurses can use in career development, understanding professional organizations that influence the individual and the profession, inter-professional relations, and health system issues.
 Historical perspectives on nursing, other health professions, and organizations are explored in terms of history's influence on current relationships.
 Nursing theory is explored as a method of explaining visions of reality that describe the complex process of nursing care.
-Political issues will be addressed in terms of their effect and influence on nursing and
+Political issues will be addressed in terms of their effect and influence on nursing and health care.
+Prerequisite: Senior standing